 At the time the design of the pier was hypermodern - the latest thing.
 Here was a blend of exotic orientalism (eg. in the fluted domes of the kiosks) with the latest gravity-defying steel technology which had been further developed since its revolutionary use in the Crystal Palace, London.

-During the 1960s the tourists form Liverpool, Manchester and Birmingham began deserting North Wales for Spain's Costa del Watneys.
+During the 1960s the tourists from Liverpool, Manchester and Birmingham began deserting North Wales for Spain's Costa del Watneys.
 Local people still came along to walk, sunbathe, fish, drink tea and fizzy drinks (Vimto, dandelion and burdock), but they weren't bringing the money in.
 As with many Britsh seaside resorts, Bangor's tourist trade withered.
 The pier grew into disrepair and became ever more rickety and unsafe.
 Gulp!

 Finally the pier was closed, and there was much talk about demolishing it.
 Double Gulp!

 Fortunately, following much debate, exhibition of strong feeling and public appeal, the pier was restored and reopened in 1988.
 Hooray!

 And a very good job the restorers have done too.
 Cheers all round!
 Fine planking, all the original kiosks along its length (crammed with fishing tackle, books, souvenirs...).
 Only the cafe at the end of the pier looks unauthentic.
 Wasn't it all glass and steel with two levels?
 Well, you can't have everything, can you?